 Samsung Galaxy S20

-Bottom line: With the richest 120Hz screen around, battery for days, and top-of-the-line performance, Samsung makes a flagship that actually justifies its premium price without being too full of itself or too overstuffed to hold comfortably.
+Bottom line: With a rich 120Hz screen, battery for long days, and top-of-the-line performance, Samsung made a flagship that actually justified its premium price without being too full of itself or too overstuffed to hold comfortably.

 - Usable one-handed

 - Vivid daytime and outdoor photos

 - Blissfully smooth performance

 - PD charging is still slower on most chargers